-The parts of this model that are not under voluntary control are the obsessions and the surge of anxiety.
+The parts of this model that are not under voluntary control are the obsessions and the surges of anxiety.
 These aspects are involuntary in that spontaneous or disturbing thoughts can occur with all people and a surge of anxiety is a normal reaction to the perception of danger.
-The parts that are potentially under voluntary control are the importance placed on the thought and the strategies used to deal with the distress (the appraisal and the compulsions).
+The parts that are potentially under voluntary control are the importance placed on the thoughts and the strategies used to deal with the distress (the appraisal and the compulsions).
 In the beginning, it may seem as if these components are also outside of voluntary control but it is just that they have become highly automatic.
-Changing thoughts and behaviors that have become automatic takes time and effort but eventually can be replaced by a new, automatic way of dealing with obsessions.
+Shifting out of thoughts and behaviors that have become automatic takes time and effort but eventually can be replaced by a new, automatic way of dealing with obsessions.

 Some people will ask, "If OCD is a brain-related disorder, then is medication the only treatment?"
 The answer is a pretty solid, "No." Studies have consistently found that cognitive-behavioral therapy can lead to significant reductions in OCD-related symptoms, similar to improvements with medications.
 More compelling is the evidence through brain scans that show that improvements with cognitive-behavioral therapy lead to similar brain changes as improvements with medications.